Group actions on Polish spaces: Notation and Terminology

 \section{Notation and Terminology}

-In this paper we will use standard set theoretic notation folowing \cite{Jech}.
-In particular, for any set $X$ and any cardinal $\kappa$ a set $[X]^{<\kappa}$ denotes the family of all subsets of $X$ with size less than $\kappa$.
+In this paper we will use standard set theoretic notation following \cite{Jech}.
+In particular, for any set $X$ and any cardinal $\kappa$ we denote by $[X]^{<\kappa}$ the family of all subsets of $X$ with size less than $\kappa$.
 Moreover, $\scr{P}(X)$ denotes the power set of $X$.